X

 the family.

-understanding of law and accounting than most educated men of my own
+understanding of law and accounting than most educated men of my own,

-more schooled
+better schooled

-it as a nifty way of solving al kinds of problems.
+of solving all kinds of tasks.
 The idea was

 to arrange